Akshaypk143/YouTube_Data_Harvesting_Project/README.md

 5. Ability to search and retrieve data from the SQL database using different search options, including joining tables to get channel details.

-Key Technologies and Skills

-Python scripting
-Data Collection
-API integration
-Streamlit
-Plotly
-Data Management using MongoDB (Atlas) and SQL Installation

-To run this project, you need to install the following packages:

-pip install google-api-python-client
-pip install pymongo
-pip install pandas
-pip install psycopg2
-pip install streamlit
-pip install plotly
-Usage

-To use this project, follow these steps:

-Clone the repository: git clone https://github.com/gopiashokan/Youtube-Harvesting-and-Warehousing.git Install the required packages: pip install -r requirements.txt Run the Streamlit app: streamlit run app.py
-Access the app in your browser at http://localhost:8501 Features

-Retrieve data from the YouTube API, including channel information, playlists, videos, and comments.
-Store the retrieved data in a MongoDB database.
-Migrate the data to a SQL data warehouse.
-Analyze and visualize data using Streamlit and Plotly.
-Perform queries on the SQL data warehouse.
-Gain insights into channel performance, video metrics, and more.
-Retrieving data from the YouTube API

-The project utilizes the Google API to retrieve comprehensive data from YouTube channels.
-The data includes information on channels, playlists, videos, and comments.
-By interacting with the Google API, we collect the data and merge it into a JSON file.

-Storing data in MongoDB

-The retrieved data is stored in a MongoDB database based on user authorization.
-If the data already exists in the database, it can be overwritten with user consent.
-This storage process ensures efficient data management and preservation, allowing for seamless handling of the collected data.

-Migrating data to a SQL data warehouse

-The application allows users to migrate data from MongoDB to a SQL data warehouse.
-Users can choose which channel's data to migrate.
-To ensure compatibility with a structured format, the data is cleansed using the powerful pandas library.
-Following data cleaning, the information is segregated into separate tables, including channels, playlists, videos, and comments, utilizing SQL queries.

 # Results:
 This project aims to develop a user-friendly Streamlit application that utilizes the Google API to extract information on a YouTube channel, stores it in a MongoDB